-In 2010, Stefan collaborated with Hamish Bowles on the “Balenciaga: Spanish Master” retrospective at the Queen Sofia Institute in New York.
-Then in November 2011, Stefan, along with Vogue’s Andre Leon Talley, contributed to the museum’s exhibition, “Joaquin Sorolla and the Glory of Spanish Dress.”
-In 2010, Stefan also spearheaded as Installation Designer the celebrated concept of Marc Jacobs and Rob Pruitt for P.S.1’s “Move!” event curated by Visionaire’s Cecilia Dean and David Coleman.
-For “Cartier: 100 Years of Passion and Free Spirit in America” in 2009 Stefan designed an exhibition in the New York and Beverly Hills stores that showcased one-of-a-kind jewelry, time pieces, and iconic Cartier imagery.
-LVMH commissioned him to design and install the opening reception for the Louis Vuitton Murakami exhibit at The Brooklyn Museum of Art in 2008 and in 2014, Stefan designed by “Diane Von Furstenberg, The Journey of the Dress” for the LACMA Museum.
-Most recently, Stefan concepted the design of Gucci’s “No Longer/Not Yet” exhibit that took place in Shanghai in October 2015.
-Over the past few years, he has additionally designed over-the-top celebratory events for Hermès, Harry Winston, H&M, and Chanel.
+Stefan collaborated with Hamish Bowles on the “Balenciaga: Spanish Master” retrospective at the Queen Sofia Institute in NYC.
+Later at the Queen Sofia Institute, Stefan worked with Vogue’s Andre Leon Talley, contributing to the museum’s exhibition entitled, “Joaquin Sorolla and the Glory of Spanish Dress.”
+At the P.S.1 museum, Stefan was the Installation Designer of the celebrated concept of Marc Jacobs and Rob Pruitt for P.S.1’s “Move!” event curated by Visionaire’s Cecilia Dean and David Coleman.
+For “Cartier: 100 years of Passion and Free Spirit in America,” Stefan designed an exhibition in the NYC and Beverly Hills stores that showcased one of a kind jewelry, time pieces, and iconic Cartier imagery.
+LVMH commissioned him to design and install the opening reception for the Louis Vuitton Murakami exhibit at The Brooklyn Museum of Art.
+Stefan also designed “Diane Von Furstenberg, The Journey of the Dress” for the LACMA Museum.
+Stefan also concepted the design of Gucci’s “No Longer/Not Yet” exhibit that took place in Shanghai.
+In addition, over the past few years he has designed over the top celebratory events for Coach, Hermes, Harry Winston, H&M, and Chanel.
 Stefan has also collaborated on the event design for the CFDA Awards in 2017 & 2018.
 Stefan has also created consumer facing pop ups and installations for top beauty clients such as MAC Cosmetics and Coty.

-Stefan has also been called upon to create memorable, brand-consistent spaces for the presentations of fashion houses such as Alexander Wang, Coach, Victoria Beckham, Oscar de la Renta, Reed Krakoff, Banana Republic, and Juicy Couture.
-Stefan also continues to collaborate with Marc Jacobs, conceptualizing and executing the runways for the designer's highly acclaimed New York shows.
+Stefan has also been called upon to create memorable and brand consistent spaces for the presentations of fashion houses such as Alexander Wang, Coach, Tom Ford, Victoria Beckham, Oscar de la Renta, Marni, and Tiffany and Company.
+Stefan also continues to collaborate with Marc Jacobs, conceptualizing and executing the runways for his much talked about NYC RTW shows.

 Stefan’s goal is to continue collaborating with exciting brands, talented designers, photographers, and artists, see the world, and infuse those experiences into each unique design and space.